 The meetings take place every last Thursday of the month at the Rainbowhouse in Brussels and are only intended for LGBTQI + asylum seekers.

-The association, InQlusion asbl created and organized this project since 2010, as part of its recognition in continuous education by the Wallonia-Brussels Federation, in collaboration with the RainbowHouse Brussels and Why Me.
+Originally created in 2010 by Merhaba, The Pride and Fedasil, InQlusion has adopted this project in 2012, as part of its recognition in continuous education by the Wallonia-Brussels Federation, in collaboration with the RainbowHouse Brussels, Omnya, Merhaba and Why Me.

 The workshops consist of multiple pedagogical tools, the aim is firstly to solidify a social network amongst the asylum seekers.
 This type of community building helps construct different connections aiding them to live more serenely with their sexual orientation, identity and gender.